Samhain/Halloween Rituals for Honoring the Dead

 - black or blue candle

 - blessed water (could be blessed by the full moon or infused with the powers of herbs or crystals or holy water)

 1. Stand in front of the grave and center yourself with three deep breaths.
 Then say:

-Hades, god of the underworld, hear my plea ~
+Hecate, Goddess of Night, Magic, Mother of the Dead, hear my plea ~

 Pass on my message of love

 To those you have taken from me.

 The body of [loved one's name] buried in this ground.

 For the ground in which [name] rests,

 3. Light your incense and walk with it around the grave, saying: